NBISweden/IgDiscover-legacy/docs/guide.rst

 forward_primers, reverse_primers: If any primer sequences are given here, then reads that do not have the primer sequence will be discarded.

+If you use an unstranded protocol, set the ``stranded`` setting to ``false``.
+The pipeline will then search also reverse-complemented reads for primers.